jscheele/nusmoneysample/README.md

 # nusmoneysample
 Sample NUSmoney app featuring HTML-CSS-Javascript frontend, Node.js backend and MySQL database

+This is a sample application for the National University of Singapore's [FintechSG Programme](https://fintechlab.nus.edu.sg/nus-fintechsg-programme/).

 This repo consists of the folders:
 /frontend         HTML, CSS, Javascript code for the frontend client /backend          Node.js code for the backend server